J-1 Visa Electrical Design Engineer Jobs

 Clarify the two-year home residency rule early

-If your home country appears on the Exchange Visitor Skills List, your J-1 may carry a two-year home residency requirement before you can switch to H-1B or a green card path.
+If your home country appears on the Exchange Visitor Skills List, your J-1 may carry a two-year home residency requirement before you can switch to H-1B visa or a green card path.
 Raise this with the designated sponsor during intake, not after you receive the DS-2019.

 Confirm the sponsor validates electrical engineering